AlexKalopsia/timelnr/README.md

 4. Store the JSON file in the project root
 5. Simply run `py importer.py`

 > **_NOTE:_** `importer.py` pulls data from the translation sheet via the Google API.
 To do this it relies on the dev credentials stored in `credentials.json` (which is not included in the repo).
-The file can be re-downloaded from your developer console.
+The file can be downloaded from your developer console, as explained above.

 ### Update the timeline entries